-Benefits are limited to one surgery per lifetime unless there are complications to the covered surgery.
+Benefits are limited to one surgery per lifetime unless there are coplication to the covered surgery.
+Excessive skin removal (panniculectomy) coverage is avialable when it is considered medically necesary.

 Orthotics

 The Plan covers Benefits for orthotics when prescribed by a Physician.
 These Benefits are limited to: